Periya-Samy-01/FWC_Hackathon/README.md

 - **Role-Based Access Control:** Secure dashboards for different user roles (Admin, HR, Manager, Employee) with tailored functionalities.
 - **Employee Management:** Centralized database for employee information, including profiles, roles, and reporting lines.
 - **AI-Powered Recruitment:** Integrated AI to screen resumes, analyze skill matrices, and generate interview questions.
+- **AI-Powered Assistant:** Integrated AI Chat bot Assistant which answers for every user according to the role.
 - **Payroll & Compensation:** Automated payroll runs, salary structure management, and payslip generation.
 - **Performance Management:** Goal setting, tracking, and a streamlined approval workflow between employees and managers.
 - **Leave Management:** System for requesting, approving, and tracking employee leave.
 - **System Auditing:** Comprehensive logging of critical system events for security and compliance.
 - **Notifications:** In-app notification system to keep users informed of important events and requests.

+I have used "gemini-2.0-flash-lite" which can be used under free tier using google cloud

 ## 💻 Tech Stack